 MG Metro 6R4 - Unique Group B Monster

-We all know everything about the legendary Group B rally cars which conquered the world (Lancia Rally 037, Audi Quattro, Peugeot 205 T16, Ford RS200), but now it’s time to introduce you to one more Group B legend which didn’t win a single WRC rally, but is still considered as one of the most important cars in the history of world rallying.
+We already know everything about legendary Group B rally cars that conquered the world (Lancia Rally 037, Audi Quattro, Peugeot 205 T16, Ford RS200), but now it’s time to introduce you to one more Group B legend which didn’t win a single WRC rally, but is still considered as one of the most important cars in the history of world rallying.
 We are talking about the MG Metro 6R4, an ugly little beast from Great Britain which competed in the World Rally Championship in 1985 and 1986; the last two years of the Group B cars.

 It’s ugly, but the best car I’ve ever driven – said Tony Pond